transposit/transposit-js-sdk/docs/quickstart.md

 Under the hood, this goes through a number of steps to ensure your session is set up correctly in the browser.
 You are now ready to authorize and run operations!

-### Authorizations
+### Settings

-If your application requires user credentials for data connections, send users to the Transposit-hosted data connections page.
+If your application requires user credentials for data connections, send users to the Transposit-hosted settings page.
 You can get the URL for this page from the SDK:

 ```javascript
 transposit.settingsUri();